Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 Theatre is a lifestyle in Paris, and you surely should catch a show at a famous Parisian theatre whenever you get the chance.

-However, in the Fall specifically, not only can the weather be flippant (so watching a show indoors will be perfect), but Fall is also a time of culture and art renewal for the city.
+However, in the Fall specifically, not only can the weather be unpredictable (so watching a show indoors will be perfect), but Fall is also a time of culture and art renewal for the city.

 You can catch a show at Palais Garnier or Théâtre du Palais-Royal, which are the most famous theatres in the city, or you could visit the uncommon but still splendid ones like Théâtre de la Gaîté-Montparnasse and Théâtre Edouard VII to have a night of Parisian theatre that you’ll remember for years to come.